Torus equivariant D-modules and hypergeometric systems

 The following result can be used to give alternative descriptions for the objects of $\AEmods{Y}$, where $Y$ is still $X$ or $\barX$.
 The equivalence of the second and last items in Theorem~\ref{thm:DsT} was proven in~\cite[Proposition~2.3.6]{SST} for cyclic modules, using different methods.

-\begin{theorem} The following are equivalent for a finitely generated $A$-graded $D_\sT$-module $M$: \begin{enumerate} \item $M$ is regular holonomic. \item $M$ is holonomic. \item $M$ is $L$-holonomic for all $L = (L_x,L_{\del_x})$ on $X$ with $L_x + L_{\del_x} = c\cdot \boldone_n$ for some $c\in\QQ_{>0}$. \item $\CC[E]/\ann_{\CC[E]}(\gamma)$ is Artinian for all $\gamma\in M$. \end{enumerate} \end{theorem} \begin{proof} The isomorphism between $D_\sT$ and $D_T$ in Remark~\ref{rem:TsT iso} induces an equivalence of categories between $\Amods{\sT}$ and the category of finitely generated left $D_T$-modules that are equivariant with respect to the action induced by $T$ acting on itself by multiplication.
+\begin{theorem} The following are equivalent for a finitely generated $A$-graded $D_\sT$-module $M$: \begin{enumerate} \item $M$ is regular holonomic. \item $M$ is holonomic. \item $\CC[E]/\ann_{\CC[E]}(\gamma)$ is Artinian for all $\gamma\in M$. \end{enumerate} \end{theorem} \begin{proof} The isomorphism between $D_\sT$ and $D_T$ in Remark~\ref{rem:TsT iso} induces an equivalence of categories between $\Amods{\sT}$ and the category of finitely generated left $D_T$-modules that are equivariant with respect to the action induced by $T$ acting on itself by multiplication.
 Under this equivalence of categories, (regular) holonomic modules correspond to (regular) holonomic modules.
-Moreover, the filtration on $D_\sT$ induced by a weight vector $L=(L_x,L_{\del_x})$ with $L_x+L_{\del_x}=c\cdot \boldone_n$ for some $c>0$ corresponds, under our isomorphism, to the filtration induced on $D_T$ by the weight vector $((AL_x)^t,c\cdot\boldone_d-(AL_x)^t)$.
 Given these considerations, it is enough to prove the statements in the context of $D_T$-modules.